Citation Trends

-| Outlet | CitationsNumber of times this outlet cited prediction market data.
-Shown as 24-hour count | 30-day count. | % ReportablePercentage of this outlet's cited markets (last 30 days) that are Tier 1 (reportable) — meaning the market has sufficient liquidity and the cited probability is accurate.
-Higher is better. | Avg $ to Move 5¢Average dollar cost required to move the price of cited markets by 5 cents (last 30 days).
-Higher values mean more liquid, harder-to-manipulate markets. | Avg BrierAverage Brier score of resolved markets cited by this outlet over the last 30 days.
-Ranges from 0 (perfect accuracy) to 1 (perfectly wrong).
-Lower is better.
-Only computed for citations where the market has resolved. | Tier Mix | Platforms |
+Outlet CitationsNumber of times this outlet cited prediction market data in the last 30 days, with today's count in parentheses. % ReportablePercentage of this outlet's cited markets (last 30 days) that are Tier 1 (reportable) — meaning the market has sufficient liquidity and the cited probability is accurate.
+Higher is better.
+Avg $ to Move 5¢Average dollar cost required to move the price of cited markets by 5 cents (last 30 days).
+Higher values mean more liquid, harder-to-manipulate markets.
+Tier Mix Platforms

 We monitor news articles and TV broadcasts that mention prediction market platforms (Polymarket, Kalshi, PredictIt) using GDELT's global news index, NewsAPI, and Internet Archive TV News.
 Citations are collected daily and deduplicated by URL.